OBS Studio is just black in the browser source; potentially you hear audio, but nothing else.

 If using OBS 64-bit, try installing the 32-bit version instead of OBS.

 Switch the GPU used by OBS if using an NVidia GPU; settings in the Nvidia control center.
+If you can, perhaps try disabling the integrated graphics card in the BIOS and using only the discrete graphics solution.

 Enable Compatibility Mode for OBS; this setting is available via right-clicking the OBS icon and clicking properties.